exeme-project/exeme-lang/docs/contributing/code_of_conduct.rst

 especially important as many of the tools we use to communicate on the Internet are low fidelity and make it difficult to understand each other.
-As we learn to work together effectively as a group, be patient, recognise that we are all on a learning journey, and remain supportive.
+As we learn to work together effectively as a group, be patient, recognize that we are all on a learning journey, and remain supportive.

 Be considerate
 ==============